Good nutrition is essential for health and well-being.

 - Poor lighting with the effect that darkness causes the person to become disorientated

-- Changes in environment such as moving to a new home or having to be hospitalised which may cause disorientation and confusion.
+- Changes in the environment, such as moving to a new home or having to be hospitalised, may cause disorientation and confusion.

 - Going to bed too early